-We believe that the measures we take afford only limited protection, and accordingly, there can be no assurance that the steps we take will be adequate to prevent misappropriation of our technology or the independent development of similar technologies by others.
-The process of seeking patent protection may take a long time and be expensive.
+We believe that the measures we take afford only limited protection, and accordingly, there can be no assurance that the steps we take will be adequate to prevent the challenging of our rights in our technology, or misappropriation of our technology or the independent development of similar technologies by others.

+In addition, the process of seeking patent protection to our technology may take a long time and be expensive.
 We cannot assure you that patents will be issued from pending or future applications or that, if patents are issued, they will not be challenged, invalidated or circumvented or that the rights granted under the patents will provide us with meaningful protection or any commercial advantage.

 In addition, we cannot assure you that other countries in which we market our services and products will protect our intellectual property rights to the same extent as the United States.
 Effective intellectual property enforcement may be unavailable or limited in some countries.
 It may be difficult for us to protect our intellectual property from misuse or infringement by other companies in these countries.
 Our inability to enforce our intellectual property rights in some countries may harm our business and results of operations.
 Litigation, which could result in substantial costs to us and diversion of our resources, may also be necessary to enforce our patents or other intellectual property rights.

 Further, we cannot assure you that we will at all times enforce our patents or other intellectual property rights or that courts will uphold our intellectual property rights, or enforce the contractual arrangements that we have entered into to protect our proprietary technology, which could reduce our opportunities to generate revenues.
-Our confidentiality and non-competition agreements may not be enforceable and our proprietary technology may not remain a secret.
+Our intellectual property assignment, confidentiality and non-competition agreements may not be enforceable and our proprietary technology may not remain a secret.
 Others may develop similar technology and use this technology to compete with us.
 Despite our efforts to protect our proprietary rights, former employees and other unauthorized parties may attempt to copy aspects of our products or obtain and use information that we regard as proprietary.